filippor/oberon-governor/README.md

+forked from https://gitlab.com/mothenjoyer69/oberon-governor to add spec file and publish on copr
 # Oberon GPU Governor

 A simple daemon for AMD Oberon based systems that automatically governs GPU voltage and frequency based on load and temperature.